jostarlink/slackbot-api-docs/Documentation/1-hearing.md

 ![Bot doesn't answer if I don't mention him!](hearing-listen.png)

 ###command
- Sometimes you want to define a command with a syntax, or you just want to take some parameter from user, in these situations regex is hard!
+ Sometimes you want to read some input from a sentence, in these cases regex is hard!
+That's why there is `command`.